 Running an effective organization takes good management and resilience, especially when working in the HIV and hepatitis C communities.

 Although not exhaustive, this page pulls together some resources that are particular to the HIV and hepatitis C sectors and may help with the day-to-day running of your organization or group.
 At the bottom of the page you’ll find directions to groups whose sole mission is to provide this kind of organizational support.
-This page will be updated as resources become available.

 Human Resources – General